edibotopic/edibotopic-website/content/notes/wiki.md

 At least that's how it ideally works.
 In reality, wikis often have additional restrictions.
 You may need to become a trusted contributor for your edits to be public.
-There are even wikis that require contributors to go through the GitHub interface, so the edits can be formally reviewed, and, rejected if necessary.
+There are even wikis that require contributors to go through a GitHub interface, so the edits can be formally reviewed.
-At that point, the wiki can begin to feel less like a wiki.

-That an SSG can contain internal links does also not fully capture the role of linking in a wiki.
-Consider some of the features related to links alone in a popular wiki engine like MediaWiki:
+That an SSG can contain internal links does also not fully capture the role of links in a wiki and the features available to support them.
+In a popular wiki engine like MediaWiki, there is:

-* Wanted links: links that have been created but don't point to a real page
+* The wanted link: links that have been created but don't point to a real page
-* Creating pages through wanted pages: only requires clicking on the link
+* Page-creation through wanted pages: only requires clicking on the link
 * Autocompletion for links: typing `[[` will suggest links within the site
 * Link-based indexing: indexes of wanted pages, orphan pages (no links from), dead-end pages (no links to)

-Linking is a deeply integrated feature of the wiki editing experience.
+Linking is a deeply integrated feature of the wiki editor's and administrator's experience.
 Linking with another page is made easy and fast.
 Links become a quality parameter: why is nobody linking to this page?
-Wanted links are a prompt to create more pages.
+There are types of links with specific functions: wanted links are a prompt to create new pages.

-In recent years, there has been growth in personal wiki technologies, like Obsidian.
+In recent years, there has been growth in personal, offline wiki technologies, like Obsidian.
-Many of the features that people love in a tool like Obsidian can be found in older technology, like MediaWiki.
+Many of the features that people love in a tool like Obsidian can also be found in older technology, like MediaWiki.